-Eligible works
+Eligible works:

-- Technological improvements: Technological improvements that boost energy efficiency significantly are eligible. - Fabric upgrades: This includes wall insulation as well as energy-smart walls and doors.
-In the case of insulation work on homes, an optimal whole-element solution must be implemented.
-Partial solutions will not be eligible for grant support without prior agreement. - Renewable energy solutions: Renewable energy solutions like wind turbines, biomass plants, and photovoltaic systems (PV and thermal) or other are eligible where included as part of a broader retrofit. - Energy efficient lighting: Lighting projects are no longer supported under the Communities scheme unless part of a suite of measures on a building (3 additional measures which may include fabric or heating measures), sports facilities completing floodlighting works will be permitted. - Heat recovery solutions - Micro generation

-- Smart metering
+- Technological improvements: Technological improvements that boost energy efficiency significantly are eligible. - Fabric upgrades: In the case of insulation work on homes, an optimal whole house solution must be implemented.
+Partial solutions will not be eligible for grant support without prior agreement. - Renewable energy solutions: Renewable energy solutions like wind turbines, biomass plants, and solar systems (PV and thermal) or others are eligible where included as part of a broader retrofit. - Energy efficient lighting: Lighting projects are only eligible where there are at minimum three other measures on a building (3 additional measures which may include fabric or heating measures).
+Sports facilities upgrading existing floodlighting works will be permitted. - Heat recovery solutions - Microgeneration - Smart metering - Schools - EV Chargers (at low grant intensity levels) there are no deemed energy credits for EV Chargers. - Solar PV there are no deemed energy credits for solar PV.
+Solar PV as a single measure is not supported unless self-consumption can be independently verified, and this measure follows upgrades at the building using the fabric first principles.
+Solar PV installs up to 500KW will only be supported.
+Installs above this may be permitted under the scheme but are not grant-supported above the limit indicated.
+Co-funding with other schemes is not permitted, whether through SEAI or another organisation.

-- Schools

-- EV chargers

-- Solar PV (Note there are no deemed energy credits for PV).
-Solar PV installations as a single measure are not supported unless self-consumption can be independently verified and this measure follows the fabric first principles.
-Solar PV installs up to 200KW will be supported.
-Solar PV projects will be supported at a grant rate of 20% of eligible cost.
-Installations above 200KW may be permitted under the scheme but are not grant supported above the limit indicated.

-- Stoves, including eco stoves are not supported under the Communities scheme